sindresorhus/type-fest/readme.md

 - [`NonNegative`](source/numeric.d.ts) - A non-negative `number`/`bigint` (`0 <= x < ∞`).
 - [`NegativeInteger`](source/numeric.d.ts) - A negative (`-∞ < x < 0`) `number` that is an integer.
 - [`NonNegativeInteger`](source/numeric.d.ts) - A non-negative (`0 <= x < ∞`) `number` that is an integer.
-- [`IsNegative`](source/numeric.d.ts) - Returns a boolean for whether the given number is a negative number.
-- [`GreaterThan`](source/greater-than.d.ts) - Returns a boolean for whether a given number is greater than another number.
-- [`GreaterThanOrEqual`](source/greater-than-or-equal.d.ts) - Returns a boolean for whether a given number is greater than or equal to another number.
-- [`LessThan`](source/less-than.d.ts) - Returns a boolean for whether a given number is less than another number.
-- [`LessThanOrEqual`](source/less-than-or-equal.d.ts) - Returns a boolean for whether a given number is less than or equal to another number.
-- [`Sum`](source/sum.d.ts) - Returns the sum of two numbers.
-- [`Subtract`](source/subtract.d.ts) - Returns the difference between two numbers.

 ### Change case